Frequently Asked Questions

 If you are using an outboard SUT, please note that our +35dB, +37dB and +40dB modes (MM) are designed and optimized for use with outboard SUTs.
 If you still lack system gain/volume range then we suggest you add it after the MP7B or MP8B thorough the use of an active line stage (if you are currently using a passive line amp)

-Estimated New order timing: 2 to 6 weeks
+Estimated New order timing: 3 to 6 weeks (depending on model)

 Sales Consultation: